 Face validity, while seemingly straightforward, holds significant weight in the preliminary stages of research.
 It serves as a litmus test, gauging the apparent appropriateness and relevance of a tool or method.
 If a researcher is developing a new interview guide to gauge employee satisfaction, for instance, a quick assessment from colleagues or a focus group can reveal if the questions intuitively seem fit for the purpose.

-While face validity is more subjective and lacks the depth of other validity types, it's a crucial initial step, ensuring that the research starts on the right foot.
+While face validity is more subjective and lacks the depth of other validity types, it's only an initial step, ensuring that the research starts on the right foot.

 Criterion validity evaluates how well the results obtained from one method correlate with those from another, more established method.
 In many research scenarios, establishing high criterion validity involves using statistical methods to measure validity.
 For instance, a researcher might utilize the appropriate statistical tests to determine the strength and direction of the linear relationship between two sets of data.